Who’s the Moo?

 Debbie is an entrepreneur and artist by nature and a gerontologist by education.
 From her experience with the elderly, she knows the significance provided by the human touch and the importance of engaging all of the senses.
 From her time as a mom, she has discovered reading aloud creates a magical bond.
 Stories, she believes, are powerful, unifying connections for all ages.

 Watching her children’s eyes light up when they read favorite books and treasuring their laughter and giggles when they read new ones together, Debbie was inspired.
 While she has loved reading to her children at their different ages and stages, Mommy Moo Moo especially enjoyed the board books of the baby and toddler years.
 Board books offer short, simple stories — perfect for short attention spans — in an almost indestructible format, which is important in the hands of curious toddlers and teething babies.
 Debbie loved watching her daughters smile, squeal, and kick their feet with delight when she read them their favorite board books.
 As the children grew and developed, she felt thrilled watching light bulbs turn on in their minds when they made a connection from a story to real life experiences.
-And because board books can create powerful building blocks for language development skills, snuggling together to read in a big, comfy chair was a carefree yet magical way to spend a few sweet moments.
+Board books create powerful building blocks for language development skills.
+Debbie read “bedtime stories” to all three of her daughters at the same time for 16 years.
+As the children grew, the stories matured along with their ages and interests.
+As an unschooling mom, Debbie learned that reading together became a magical way to engage in rich, teachable moments.

 One day, as Debbie sat rocking, breastfeeding, and reading board books to her youngest daughter, Rosalina, a voice inside her said, “You can write stories like this.”
 A few months later, she did.
 Thus, “Mommy Moo Moo” the author was born.